hotdogdevourer/DaSpeak/README.md

 ---

-## File Names

-- Source file: `daspeak.cpp`
-- Compacted version: `daspeak_compacted.cpp`

-Use the compacted version if you want faster compilation or cleaner code.
+Use the compacted version if you want faster compilation or cleaner (but less readable) code.

 ---